-A total of 90 credit hours are required for the Ph.D. degree.
-A minimum of 30 credit hours is devoted to research and a minimum of 30 credit hours must be taken in program-approved didactic course work.
 Changes in curriculum and/or program requirements are at the discretion of the department, as deemed necessary, and may be made without prior notice.
 A student's program requirements are deemed to be those in place at the time the student joins the program.
 The department's Graduate Program Committee and Department Chair are responsible for determining that a student has fulfilled all program requirements.
-Prior to registering for each semester, graduate students who have been accepted into a department must meet with the department Graduate Program Director (or his designee) to discuss his/her progress and secure a signature on the registration form.
+Prior to registering for each semester, graduate students who have been accepted into a department can meet with the department Graduate Program Director (or his designee) to discuss his/her progress and secure a PIN for online registration.